 - Budgeting best practices: With food shortages across the nation, you may need to opt for alternative items during your trip to the grocery store.
 For example, don’t be afraid to pick up the generic over the name brand.

 - Pantry prep: Avoiding any unnecessary trips is key, even when it comes to food shopping.
-Keep a careful watch on what you may already have and focus on only buying essentials, like non-perishables, with longer shelf lives.
+Keep track of what you already have and focus on only buying essentials, like non-perishables, with longer shelf lives.

-- Limit waste: While you may be used to buying a specific cut of meat for just one dish, consider investing in larger amounts and different cuts that can be used for a variety of meals, including casseroles, stews and more, that can be made into larger quantities for multiple meals.
+- Limit waste: While you may be used to buying a specific cut of meat for just one dish, consider investing in larger amounts and different cuts that you can use used for a variety of meals, including casseroles, stews and more, which you can use for multiple meals.

 - Frozen over fresh: While you may assume that fresh ingredients are always best, frozen versions can offer the same nutrients for a reduced cost and a longer shelf life.